Reverse a Number in Python

 Handling Special Cases When Reversing Numbers

-While reversing a number in Python is straightforward, you may encounter special cases that require extra attention to ensure your code works reliably in all scenarios:
+While reversing a number in Python is straightforward, there are edge cases that require extra attention to ensure your code works correctly in all scenarios.

 Handling Negative Numbers

 When you reverse negative numbers, you must not lose the negative sign.
-In order to do this the easiest way is to reverse the absolute value of the number, and then put the negative sign back on if necessary.
-For instance, if you reverse the value of -123, you have to get -321.
+The easiest way to do this is to reverse the absolute value of the number, and then put the negative sign back on if necessary.

 Single-Digit Numbers